 As I have explained before, you need to create a special productivity-oriented To-Do List.
 Of course, have a productivity To-Do List doesn’t make all.
 You have to get a planner aswell.
 I used both Google Calendar and 10X Daily Planner.
 This planner is both a traditional planner but also as a journal.
 You have 2 pages, one dedicated for planning itself and the other to write your daily goals, your Quote of the day and at the end of the day your target (aka what you achieved).

 “Simplicity is the ultimate sophistication.” – Leonardo DaVinci

 2. Stay Focused

 It today’s world it’s so easy to be distracted.
-We have social media when it’s not use for promoting yourself (or your brand) can be a giant time waster.
-We have also youtube, netflix or prime video who can waste hours when it’s for watching the lastest show.
+We have social media when isn’t used for promoting yourself (or your brand) can be a giant time waster.
+We have also YouTube, NetFlix or Prime Video who can waste hours when it’s for watching the latest show.

-Let unnecessary task to someone else, you have to focus on your business.
+Let unnecessary tasks to someone else, you have to focus on your business.

 3. Keep close from your customers and prospects

 In The Miracle Morning for Network Marketers, co-author Pat Petrini explain the importance to keep contact with everyone even people that said NO to you (multiple time).

 With all social media tools that we have today, it’s much easier than it has never been before.